eslint/markdown/docs/rules/no-empty-alt-text.md

 # no-empty-alt-text

-Disallow images without alternate text.
+Disallow images without an alternative text.

 ## Background

-Providing alternate text for images is essential for accessibility.
-Without alternate text, users who rely on screen readers or other assistive technologies won't be able to understand the content of images.
-This rule helps catch cases where alternate text is missing or contains only whitespace.
+Providing alternative text for images is essential for accessibility.
+Without alternative text, users who rely on screen readers or other assistive technologies won't be able to understand the content of images.
+This rule helps catch cases where alternative text is missing or contains only whitespace.

 ## Rule Details

-This rule warns when it finds images that either don't have alternate text or have only whitespace as alternate text.
+This rule warns when it finds images that either don't have alternative text or have only whitespace as alternative text.

 Examples of incorrect code: